moka-guys/adhoc_scripts/README.md

 #### Outputs:
 - Text file with list of commands to run the backup_runfolder.py script
 - Text file with list of commands to run the DNA Nexus upload agent to upload the samplesheet to the workstation.
 Note: "/usr/local/src/mokaguys/.dnanexus_auth_token" will need to be replaced with the authentication token prior to running.

+## manual_md5_checksum.py
+Script to be run on the workstation to check the md5 check sum of three folders, across two copies of the same sequencing run This  is normally performed by the automated intergirty scripts on the sequencer (https://github.com/moka-guys/integrity_checking)
+This adhoc script can be used if permissions errors on the sequencer mean python cannot be run

+To be run "python manual_md5_checksum.py -p /path/to/folder1/ -c /path/to/folder2/ > run_id_output.txt"

+### Required inputs:
+- Full path to two folders

+### manual_md5_checksum.py --help:
+'-p1', '--path1', help="Full path to runfolder 1"
+'-p2', '--path2',  help="Full path to runfolder 2"